 If there’s one sure way of increasing the efficiency of your laundry appliances, it’s by cleaning and maintaining them.
-Sure, you may have purchases energy efficient appliances.
+Sure, you may have purchased energy-efficient appliances.
 But, unless you clean and maintain them regularly, the efficiency of your appliances will inevitably go down.
 Not only will you incur more costs, but you’ll also spend more time if you don’t clean your laundry appliances.

 So, how exactly do you clean laundry appliances in a proper manner?
 Don’t worry, I’m here to help you out.
 As the head of purchasing at Ross’s Discount Home Centre, I’ve helped many customers purchase laundry appliances in Perth.
 And over the years, I have come to know everything there is to know about these appliances, including the proper way to clean and maintain them.
 So today, I will share some of my knowledge with you.

 Continue reading as I explain how to clean your washing machine and clothes dryer properly.
-By following my advice, you will definitely prolong the life of your laundry appliances and increase their efficiency as well.
+By following my advice, you will definitely prolong the life of your laundry appliances and increase their efficiency.

 How to clean washing machines (top and front loaders)

-It’s also important to note that cleaning top load washing machine is slightly different to clean than a front load washing machine.
+It’s also important to note that cleaning a top load washing machine is slightly different to cleaning a front load washing machine.
 This is because the build-up differs in each machine.

 How to clean clothes dryers

 Thankfully, cleaning your clothes dryer is just as simple as cleaning your washing machine.
-You’ll need a dry cloth, a vacuum cleaner, a damp cloth and soap water solution for this.
-To clean your dryer, start off with the exterior of the unit using your damp cloth.
+You’ll need a dry cloth, a vacuum cleaner, a damp cloth and soap water solution.
+To clean your dryer, start off with the unit’s exterior using your damp cloth.
 Make sure to clean around your buttons and knobs as well.
 Follow this by cleaning out the drum of the unit using the soap water solution.
-For hard to remove grease, use a little warmed olive oil with your soap solution.
+For hard-to-remove grease, use a little warmed olive oil with your soap solution.
 Clean the interior of the unit after this using the same soap solution.